iliocatallo/notes/definition-vs-use.md

 </div>
 <br/>

 When reaching out for help, `b` is not particularly interested in the identity of his counterpart if he can still obtain the service he needs by way of the same message exchange.
-That is, `b` does not care about who he's talking to as long as whoever is at the other side of the conversation can still play the _role_ `b` expects of him (see Figure 3).
+That is, `b` does not care about who he's talking to as long as whoever is at the other end of the conversation can still play the _role_ `b` expects of him (see Figure 3).

 <br/>
 <div align="center">